gavv/rdoc-generator-singlepage/README.md

 You can configure what theme to use with the `--sf-theme` option.
 Its value may be either a path or a name.
 In the later case, the theme is searched in all locally installed gems that provide `data/rdoc-generator-solarfish/themes` directory.

+Multiple themes can be used simultaneously.
+In this case, each next theme may add more stylesheet or font files and overrides previous themes.

 ## Development

 Install development dependencies: